NPS-CCW/PCB2/README.md

   - If you are asked if this is a valid import, choose, "Yes".
 12. Often times the drill file needs to be rotated and/or flipped to match the signal layer.
   - To orient the drills and holes to the signal layer select Display > Drills in the menu bar.
 Then use the rotation commands in PC-Board Cam to get the drill and hole orientation rotated the same as the signal layer.
   - During this step the visual display of the drills and holes has a rendering bug that seems to make the holes disappear.
 Click the "Reframe" button on the menu bar to render the drills again.
-If this doesn't bring the holes back into visibility I have had to start over from step XX on many occassions.
-It eventually works!
+If this doesn't bring the holes back into visibility I have had to start over from step 7 on many occassions.
+You should NOT need to run the drill reduce script more than once.
 13. Next you will notice that the holes do not lay over their corresponding pads in the signal layer.
   - Use the reference pads tool (bright pink circle targe in the toolbar) to align the two files.
   - Activate the signal layer and right click right click on a pad the select "Set as reference pad #1".